RangerMauve/blog.mauve.moe/posts/prolly-tree-analysis.md

 ## IPLD Variant

 The IPLD Prolly Tree [^6] variant of this makes use of the Inter-Planetary Linked Data ecosystem to encode data and support flexibility in hash functions and data encodings.
 IPLD supports encoding different hash functions and encodings (such as cbor, json, etc).
 Having flexebility in the content addressed layer and IPLD having implementations in different programming languages allows for rapid prototyping and experimenting at the application layer.
-To account for different prolly trees having different configuration options (chunking factor, hash function, data codec), the root of an IPLD Prolly Tree contains a strict pointing to this configuration as well as the root tree node.
+To account for different prolly trees having different configuration options (chunking factor, hash function, data codec), the root of an IPLD Prolly Tree contains a struct pointing to this configuration as well as the root tree node.
+By default we suggest using sha2-256 for hashing and the dag-cbor encoding.
 This enables quickly comparing whether two trees are compatible for merging / diffing.
 Data in IPLD is stored in the IPFS ecosystem which includes projects like Filecoin which enable long term archival of datasets using decentralized storage networks.

 ## Room for Improvements